£100,000 from Telford 50 Legacy fund is being invested in tackling homelessness in the borough.

 The additional services will assist with the prevention and relief of homelessness along with the existing advice provided by the Council’s Housing Solutions team.
 The service assists each year around 3000 people across the borough with housing advice and assistance.

-New legislation called the Homelessness Reduction Act was introduced in April which placed greater onus on local authorities to take action to help those who are homeless.
+New legislation called the Homelessness Reduction Act was introduced last year which placed greater onus on local authorities to take action to help those who are homeless.

 However in Telford and Wrekin, the council has already invested in additional staffing over and above the funding allocated to every local authority by government.

-This follows on from funding the council made available last year to enable support for rough sleepers to be provided all year round and not just in the three coldest months of the year.
+This follows on from funding the council made available two years before to enable support for rough sleepers to be provided all year round and not just in the three coldest months of the year.